 After 18 years in the commercial fishing industry, Hayden is now studying towards a Bachelor’s degree in Management and Accounting through the Open Polytechnic.
 Hayden is also a representative on Ata Whenua Trust.

 Hayden was awarded a Te Rūnanga o Ngāi Tahu Matakahi Cadetship between 2015 and 2017 and is now a full-time Savings Support Advisor while he studies extramurally.
 His role is to promote a positive savings culture and help whānau maximise the benefits of the Whai Rawa Fund.
 Hayden strongly believes that the Whai Rawa vision and mission resonates well with his own personal goals; to support whānau to make positive impacts in their lives.

 Membership Advisor, Whai Rawa

 Prior to this role, Kiri administered the Out of School Tuition Funding Programme.
-Kiri is currently studying towards a BA in Anthropology & Māori.
+Kiri is currently studying towards a Bachelor of Arts in Anthropology and Māori.